MerlijnWajer/tracy/src/zipjail/README.rst

 ZipJail
 =======

-ZipJail is a usermode sandbox for unpacking archives using the ``unzip`` and ``7z`` utilities.
+ZipJail is a usermode sandbox for unpacking archives using the ``unzip``, ``rar``, and ``7z`` utilities.
 Through the use of the ``tracy`` library it limits the attack surfaces to an absolute minimum in case a malicious archive tries to exploit known or unknown vulnerabilities in said archive tools.

 Usage
 =====